Juhani T. Linnainmaa

 Mutual funds often disappear following poor performance.
 When this poor performance is partly attributable to negative idiosyncratic shocks, funds' estimated alphas understate their true alphas.
 This paper estimates a structural model to correct for this bias.
 Although most funds still have negative alphas, they are not nearly as low as those suggested by the fund-by-fund regressions.
 Approximately 12% of funds have net four-factor model alphas greater than 2% per year.
 All studies that run fund-by-fund regressions to draw inferences about the prevalence of skill among mutual fund managers are subject to reverse survivorship bias.

-Daniel and Titman (2006) propose that the value premium is due to investors overreacting to intangible information.
-They therefore decompose changes in firms' book-to-market ratios into stock returns and a proxy for tangible information based on accounting performance ("book returns").
-Consistent with investors overreacting to intangible information, they find that only stock returns unrelated to book returns reverse.
+Daniel and Titman (2006) propose that the value premium is due to investors overreacting to in- tangible information.
+They therefore decompose five-year changes in firms' book-to-market ratios into stock returns and a residual that is a proxy for tangible information based on accounting performance ("book returns").
+Consistent with investors overreacting to intangible information, they find that only stock returns orthogonal to book returns reverse.
 We show that their decomposition creates a book return polluted by past book-to-market ratios, stock returns, net issuances, and dividends.
-One-third of the variation in book returns is due to these factors.
-The Daniel and Titman (2006) result is fragile --- a plausible alternative definition of tangible information reverses their conclusions.
+Empirically, two-fifths of the variation in book returns is due to these factors.
+In addition, the Daniel and Titman (2006) result is sensitive to methodological choices.
+When we use the change in the book value of equity as a proxy for tangible information, only the tangible component of stock returns reverses.
+Moreover, current book-to-market subsumes the intangible return's power to predict the cross-section of average returns, which casts doubt on the argument that book-to-market forecasts returns because it is a good proxy for the intangible return.

 Award: Second prize in the academic competition at the Chicago Quantitative Alliance (CQA) Fall 2012 Conference.